Cloud-developer-aws/4-Develop-Deploy-Serverless-Apps/README.md

 <hr>
 <a name='schema22'></a>

-## 22. Demo- Create Auth0 Application
+## 22. Demo - Create Auth0 Application

 - Loggin in [Auth0](https://auth0.com/)
 - Create a New Application